-1 UPS must pick up scorable materials no later than Wednesday, May 1, 2024, otherwise there is no guarantee that records for these PBT students will be included in SBD or scored.
+UPS must pick up scorable materials no later than Wednesday, April 30, 2025, otherwise there is no guarantee records for these PBT students will be included in SBD or scored.
+CDE encourages early returns of paper test books to expedite scoring and results processes and timelines.